India-Canada Bilateral Brief Bilateral Relations

 Economic Relations

-3. More than 600 Canadian companies have a presence in India and more than 1,000 companies are actively pursuing business in the Indian market.
-Indian companies in Canada are active in the field such as Information Technology, software, steel, natural resources and banking sectors.
+21. Canadian pension funds have cumulatively invested over CAD 75 billion in India and see India as a favorable destination for investments.
+More than 600 Canadian companies have a presence in India, and more than 1,000 companies are actively pursuing business in the Indian market.
+Indian companies in Canada are active in various sectors, including IT (Information Technology), banking, pulp and fiber, natural resources, health science, and financial services, among others.

-4. Major items of India's exports to Canada include gems, jewellery and precious stones, pharmaceutical products, ready-made garments, mechanical appliances, organic chemicals, light engineering goods, iron S steel articles, etc. India’s imports from Canada include pulses, newsprint, wood pulp, asbestos, potash, iron scrap, copper, minerals and industrial chemicals, etc.
+22. Major items of India's exports to Canada include pharmaceutical products, electronic goods, jewelry, gems and precious stones, seafood (shrimps), engineering goods, and auto parts.
+India’s major imports from Canada include minerals, pulses, potash, newsprint, iron and aluminum scrap, industrial chemicals, and gemstones.

 Science and Technology

-1. Secretary, Department of Science S Technology, India led a delegation to Ottawa for the 7th India-Canada Joint Science and Technology Cooperation Committee (JSTCC), which he co- chaired with Deputy Minister of International Trade at Global Affairs Canada in May 2022.
-On the sidelines of the JSTCC, an MoU on Cooperation in industrial research, Development S Innovation, between DST and the National Research Council of Canada (NRC) was signed.
-Department of Science S Technology and Department of Biotechnology also signed an MoU with Natural Sciences and Engineering Research Council of Canada (NSERC) for cooperation in Science S Technology.
+23. Secretary, Department of Science and Technology, India led a delegation to Ottawa for the 7th India-Canada Joint Science and Technology Cooperation Committee (JSTCC), which he co- chaired with Deputy Minister of International Trade at Global Affairs Canada in May 2022.
+On the sidelines of the JSTCC, an MoU on Cooperation in industrial research, Development & Innovation, between DST and the National Research Council of Canada (NRC) was signed.
+Department of Science and Technology and Department of Biotechnology also signed an MoU with Natural Sciences and Engineering Research Council of Canada (NSERC) for cooperation in Science and Technology.

 Education